marianocarreira/Microservices-ML-Flask-C4/README.md

 ### Architecture Views

-The selected diagram model is C4, created by Simon Brown (link to Simon's profile). <br>
+The selected diagram model is C4 Model (https://c4model.com/), created by Simon Brown (link to Simon's profile). <br>
 For more details, please refer to the documentation available [here](add the C4 website link). <br>

 Note: Componetns and Code diagram's level were meged into a single document.